-The Bank has received all the necessary disclosures from proper' in terms of RBI's Circular on 'Fit and proper' criteria him in terms of the Companies Act, 2013 and rules made for directors of banks and recommended his appointment thereunder, RBI guidelines, SEBI Listing Regulations and as an Independent Director of the Bank, to the members Code of Conducts of the Bank. for their approval.
+The Bank has received all the necessary disclosures from him in terms of the Companies Act, 2013 and rules made thereunder, RBI guidelines, SEBI Listing Regulations and Code of Conducts of the Bank.

 The Bank has received Notice under Section 160 of the Detailed Profile Companies Act, 2013 from him signifying his intention to Pursuant to Secretarial Standard-2 specified by the ICSI propose his candidature for the office of Independent Director.